bobbyiliev/introduction-to-bash-scripting/ebook/en/content/000-about-the-author.md

 This book is made possible thanks to these fantastic companies!

+### Materialize

+The Streaming Database for Real-time Analytics.

+[Materialize](https://materialize.com/) is a reactive database that delivers incremental view updates.
+Materialize helps developers easily build with streaming data using standard SQL.

 ### DigitalOcean

 DigitalOcean is a cloud services platform delivering the simplicity developers love and businesses trust to run production applications at scale.